anycast-census/anycast-census/README.md

 # LACeS Anycast Census

-This repository contains the dataset of the Anycast Census (detected /24 Anycast Prefixes), discovered using MAnycastR.
+This repository contains the dataset of the Anycast Census (detected /24 Anycast Prefixes), discovered using LACeS.
 The repository is updated daily.

 Contact [anycastcensus@gmail.com](mailto:anycastcensus@gmail.com)